Harshal-2004/Face-Recognition-System-using-Real-Time-Database/README.md

 This repository contains code for a Face Recognition System that:

 - Detects and recognizes faces from live camera/video feed.
-- Stores and updates face data in a real-time database (e.g., Firebase).
+- Stores and updates face data in a real-time database ( MongoDB ).
 - Can be used for attendance, authentication, or monitoring scenarios.

 ## 🛠️ Technologies Used